Unseasonably cool temperatures ahead

 TODAY: Mostly cloudy and continued cool with a slight chance for flurries or sprinkles.
 Low: 48°.
 Wind: NW 10-15+ mph.

-MONDAY: Widespread morning frost, Brief sunshine followed by increasing cloudiness.
+MONDAY: Widespread morning frost, Brief sunshine followed by gradually increasing cloudiness.
 High: 56°.
 Wind: W 5-10 mph.

 Copyright 2023 KWQC.
 All rights reserved.